 Advanced Clinical Nurse Sepecialists in Ophthalmology

-Miss Philippa Longmore BSc (hons) MCOptom DipTp(IP) Prof Cert Glauc has worked at Leighton Hospital since 2015.
+Miss Philippa Longmore BSc (hons) MCOptom DipTp(IP) Higher Cert Glauc graduated from Cardiff University in 2013 and has worked at Leighton Hospital since 2015.
 She has a keen interest in Cornea, Contact Lenses and Glaucoma.

 Contact details appointments: 01270 612209